Land Rover Range Rover Sport SUV (2013 - ) review

 The burning question is, does the Rangey Sport live up to the last bit of its name?
 Well, yes, sort of.
 It’s a very rewarding car to drive, with massive grip, impressive body control and sharp, responsive steering.
 But, while it changes direction very well indeed for such an enormous car, it’s not as agile or as precise as a Porsche Cayenne.
 Where it has the Porsche licked, though, is for ride comfort.
 With adaptive air suspension provided as standard, it glides smoothly and serenely over all sorts of bumps at all sorts of speeds.
 All-round refinement is just as impressive, so it’s absolutely brilliant at playing the luxury barge role.
 And, being a Range Rover, it’ll get you further into the wilderness than most other 4x4s.
 Thanks to the ingenious Terrain Response off-roading system, it can take snow, mud, rocks and sand, in its stride.
 The SVR version is very nearly as handy off-road; it’s only the lower front bumper that puts the slightest dent in its mud-plugging credentials.
 The SVR’s suspension is modified to give sharper handling, which it does, but it still isn’t quite as precise as the best performance SUVs.
 The SVR’s low-speed ride isn’t as smooth as that of the more humble versions’, either.

-There’s a broad choice of engines available for the Range Rover Sport, all of them with enough power to haul this beast of a car around pretty quickly – no version takes longer than seven seconds to get from 0-62mph.
-A 302bhp 3.0-litre V6 diesel forms the entry point, and there’s also a hybrid version which adds an electric motor to this engine to develop 335bhp.
+There’s a broad choice of engines available for the Range Rover Sport, all of them with enough power to haul this beast of a car around pretty quickly – only one version takes longer than 7.3 seconds to get from 0-62mph.
+That's the four-cylinder SD4 which we're yet to try, but beyond that, there are the 302bhp 3.0-litre V6 diesel and a hybrid version, which adds an electric motor to this engine to develop 335bhp.
 The other diesel choice is a 4.4-litre V8, also with 335bhp, and it’s an absolute monster.
 It pulls hard from absolutely anywhere on the rev range, even right up the top, which is rare for a diesel.
 If your pockets are deep enough, you can also have your Rangie Sport with a supercharged 5.0-litre petrol V8, with either 503bhp, or 542bhp in the SVR.
 We’ve tried the latter, and it’s fast enough to trouble many supercars in any situation.
 It also makes an appropriately nutty noise, with spits and crackles from the exhaust.
+At a more 'sensible' level, there's the supercharged V6 petrol engine, which gives very acceptable performance, but at the price of refinement.
+That's because it has considerably less pulling power than the equivalent diesel, so you need to work it harder.

 It’ll come as no surprise whatsoever that you won’t be able to run a Range Rover Sport on a shoestring.
 Granted, there’s the argument that, if you can afford to buy a car like this, then you can probably afford to run it.
 Fair enough, but there are degrees of affordability that mean you should choose carefully.
-Like we've already said, the petrols should be first off your list unless you’re super-rich – each returns an average of only 22.1mpg, and that’s if you behave.
+Like we've already said, the V8 petrols should be first off your list unless you’re super-rich – each returns an average of only 22.1mpg, and that’s if you behave.
 Which you probably won’t.
-The V8 diesel does much better with a figure of 32.5mpg, while the V6 diesel does 40.4mpg and the hybrid does 44.1mpg.
+The V6 petrol isn't much better, but at least the V8 diesel averages 32.5mpg, while the V6 diesel does 40.4mpg, and the hybrid does 44.1mpg.
 However, with the hybrid costing so much more to buy than the V6, we reckon most buyers will be better off with the latter.

 It’s no secret that, in the recent past, Land Rover’s reputation for reliability has been about as woeful as it’s possible to get.
 With such complex systems on board, faults have occurred with cringe-worthy regularity, and have proved very expensive to fix.
 You only need look at Warranty Direct’s Reliability Index for proof.
 These days, the brand’s reliability performance is said to have improved with models like the Range Rover and the Evoque.
 We’d love to believe that news, but we’re yet to see any cast-iron proof.
 Indeed, the only scrap of evidence we’ve seen was the warning light that appeared on the dashboard of one of our test cars, and that’s evidence to the contrary.
 Here’s hoping that ours was an isolated incident.